State of the Sector survey reports

 Clinks relies on having up to date information from our members and others in the voluntary sector to enable us to advocate on their behalf.

-Over the last four years Clinks has surveyed voluntary sector organisations to collect information about how healthy the sector is, the role it is playing, and the wellbeing of service users.
+Each year Clinks surveys voluntary sector organisations to collect information about how healthy the sector is, the role it is playing, and the wellbeing of service users.
 Results are anonymised and collated in order for us to publish our ‘State of the sector’ reports which you can download below.

 The information we collect is hugely important as it informs how we support the sector, and provides us with evidence that we can draw upon when working to influence policy.